Luxury Jobs Report Summary

 Luxury Sector Job Market Challenges

 Rather than relying on traditional prestige behind brand names, luxury retails are now faced with the challenge of being innovators.
-The new upper class of bobos have drastically different values than the traditional members of the bourgeois that luxury brands have catered to in the past, so reaching them will be a challenge in 2016 and for years to come.
+The new upper class of HENRYs (high earners, not yet rich) have drastically different values than the traditional members of the bourgeois that luxury brands have catered to in the past, so reaching them will be key in 2021 and for years to come.